railsuser2014/openobject-doc-book-en/2/2_6_Comms/index.rst

 .. index::
-   single: Communications Tools
+   single: Communication Tools

-********************
+*******************
-Communications Tools
+Communication Tools
-********************
+*******************

- *Open ERP provides all the information you need to pursue your company's business opportunities effectively.
-But to stay productive with all the information you have to handle it's essential that you can keep using your normal communications tools by interfacing them with Open ERP, and not be limited just to Open ERP's interface.*
+ *OpenERP provides all the information you need to pursue your company's business opportunities effectively.
+But to stay productive with all the information you have to handle it is essential that you can keep using your normal communication tools by interfacing them with OpenERP, and not be limited just to OpenERP's interface.*

-Open ERP can do most things you need to pursue your business opportunities.
-But there can be quite a quite a bit to learn, which reduces your efficiency while you're learning.
-And if that's true for a heavy user of the system, it's doubly true for an occasional user or someone who already makes heavy use of standard Office applications and can't easily change.
+OpenERP can do most things you need to pursue your business opportunities.
+But there can be quite a bit to learn, which reduces your efficiency while you are learning.
+And if that is true for a heavy user of the system, it is double true for an occasional user or someone who already makes heavy use of standard mail clients and cannot easily change.

-So for those who need to continue using their traditional Office applications to maintain their efficiency, Open ERP can be fitted out with interface adapters to some of the most common.
-Your users can participate in many Open ERP-maintained processes without ever leaving their familiar Office-based environment, and can avoid double data-entry yet link into Open ERP's database automatically.
+So for those who need to continue using their traditional mail clients to maintain their efficiency, OpenERP can be connected to Outlook and Thunderbird.
+Your users can participate in many OpenERP-maintained processes without ever leaving their familiar environment, and can avoid double data entry yet easily link information to OpenERP's database automatically.

-The three following modules are described:
+The two following modules are described:

-* Mozilla Thunderbird interface,
+* Mozilla Thunderbird Interface,

-* Microsoft Outlook interface,
+* Microsoft Outlook Interface.

-* Microsoft Word interface.

-These three modules were developed by the Axelor company (http://axelor.com/ , located in Paris).
-Thunderbird available through the official Open ERP site (http://www.openerp.com/download/modules/5.0/).

 The chapter is a mix of installation and configuration instructions, and basic interaction exercises.

-For this chapter you should start with a fresh database that includes demo data, with :mod:`sale` and its dependencies installed and no particular chart of accounts configured.
+For this chapter you should start with a fresh database that includes demo data, with :mod:`sale` and :mod:`crm` and their dependencies installed and no particular chart of accounts configured.

-You will also need to have administrator access to your Windows PC to install the Outlook and Word interface adapters described in the chapter.
+You will also need to have administrator access to your Windows PC to install the Outlook adapter described in the chapter.

 .. raw:: html